bemanproject/task/docs/P3941-affinity.md

 Using this approach the use of the scheduler `s` is clearly limited to the nested coroutine.
 The scheduler affinity is fully taken care of by the use of `affine_on` when `co_await`ing work.
-There is no need to provide storage or checks needed for the potiential of having a `task` return to the original scheduler if the scheduler isn't actually changed by a `task`.
+There is no need to provide storage or checks needed for the potential of having a `task` return to the original scheduler if the scheduler isn't actually changed by a `task`.